pyguides

 if __name__ == "__main__":

-Textual supports advanced features like keyboard shortcuts, animations, modal dialogs, and data binding.
-The framework has comprehensive documentation at textual.textualize.io.
+Textual supports keyboard shortcuts, animations, modal dialogs, async workers, and reactive data binding.
+The framework also ships a developer console that shows live logs and CSS reloads.